Turtini/openshift-vm-demo/README.md

 2. Switch to the **Virtualization** perspective

-You should now see the OpenShift dashboard.
+You should now see the OpenShift dashboard along with a popup to create a virtual machine unless the popup has been disabled.

 ---